How to Become an Account Manager from Customer Service

 Bridge Path (6-12 months)

 Better if you want to build the strategic and revenue skills first.
-Customer Success Manager is the natural stepping stone.
+Customer Success Manager is the natural stepping stone — 1,406 open roles in the corpus.
 Many companies promote CSMs to AM roles.

-- 1. Move into a CSM or Senior Support role
+- 1. Move into a CSM or Client Success Manager role

 - 2. Own account health, business reviews, and renewal conversations